syslabcom/recensio.contenttypes/recensio/contenttypes/README.txt

     >>> browser.getLink('Add new').click()

-We select 'Praesentationen von Internetressourcen' and click the 'Add' button to get to the add form.
+We select 'Presentation Online Resource' and click the 'Add' button to get to the add form.

-    >>> browser.getControl('Praesentationen von Internetressourcen').click()
+    >>> browser.getControl('Presentation Online Resource').click()
     >>> browser.getControl(name='form.button.Add').click()
-    >>> 'Praesentationen von Internetressourcen' in browser.contents
+    >>> 'Presentation Online Resource' in browser.contents
     True

 Now we fill the form and submit it.

-    >>> browser.getControl(name='title').value = 'Praesentationen von Internetressourcen Sample'
+    >>> browser.getControl(name='title').value = 'Presentation Online Resource Sample'
     >>> browser.getControl('Save').click()
     >>> 'Changes saved' in browser.contents
     True

 Done!
-We added a new Praesentationen von Internetressourcen content item logged in as contributor.
+We added a new Presentation Online Resource content item logged in as contributor.

 Finally, let's login back as manager.